Skamiz/fast_craft/readme.md

 if a recipe uses replacements.
 And this function is relatively slow.

 #settings
-This mod has two settings which can be configured from in game.
+This mod has three settings which can be configured from in game.

 'crafting_steps' - allows you to select which amounts you can craft in bulk